mullenkamp/nz-flow-naturalisation/README.rst

 River flows are affected by many factors.
 These include climate, geology, vegetation, water abstractions, and others.
 To be able to appropriately allocate water for abstraction, river flows need to be estimated without the influence of existing water abstractions for the consideration of other important values associated with surface waters (e.g. environmental, cultural, recreational, etc.).
 The process of estimating a new flow series by removing the effects of upstream water abstractions is called naturalisation.

 The naturalisation of river flows is the process of ‘adding back’ the surface water abstractions and hydraulically connected groundwater abstractions to a flow record.
 Naturalisation is a process to recreate the flow record if the upstream water abstractions did not take place.
 The goal of this memo is to describe a new tool to accurately and efficiently naturalise surface water flows in Canterbury.
 This tool has been developed in Python as an installable package from pypi.
-The github repository can be found here: https://github.com/Data-to-Knowledge/FlowNaturalisation
+The github repository can be found here: https://github.com/mullenkamp/nz-flow-naturalisation

 Requirements
 ~~~~~~~~~~~~~
 The requirements for the tool includes:

-- Datasets available to ECan and maintained
+- Datasets available to Tethys
-- Consistent with existing ECan methods
+- Consistent with existing Environment Canterbury and Environment Southland methods
 - Relatively simple
-- Work for the entire record of any recorder or gauging site in Canterbury with sufficient data
+- Work for the entire record of any recorder or gauging site with sufficient data
 - Reproducible
 - Produce results quickly (a few minutes)